caktus/guidebook/docs/testing/index.md

 But keep in mind that the best tests are short and simple.
 If you find yourself doing a lot of refactoring, building utility libraries, etc, the tests might be overdesigned.
 See if they can be simplified.
-Of course, that\'s not always possible.
+Of course, that's not always possible.

 Keep in mind that common code can easily be moved to `setUp` and `tearDown`.